-What will a proofreader do for me?
+What does a proofreader do?

 Do I need a proofreader if I’ve already worked with an editor?